mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ## Service orchestration

-To efficiently manage three (or even four if one separates TangoTest device from Tango database server) containers described in the section TODO nr, an orchestration tool is required.
+To efficiently manage three (or even four if one separates TangoTest device from Tango database server) containers, an orchestration tool is required.
 The Docker Compose[^foot-docker-compose], a community project which recently became an official part of Docker, has been designed to address this problem.